heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-Ȣ. The little man discourses from behind the armchair.
-"In Islamic lore, Ashmedai was trapped in a chamber of rock, encircled by iron shackles and cast into the sea.
-The Talmudic tradition similarly holds that he was bound with chains, inscribed with the name of God."
+Ȣ. The little man discourses from behind the armchair while juggling.
+"According to Islamic tradition, Ashmedai was trapped in a chamber of rock, encircled by iron shackles and cast into the sea.
+Rabbinic lore holds similarly that he was bound with special chains on which Solomon had written the name of God."

 "Art thou Ashmedai?"